medfata/emailNotifyer/README.md

 # emailNotifyer
-a serverless application to send emails based on AWS SES
+a serverless application to send emails based on AWS SES using Python